/

 8. Spicy Arrabbiata Pasta with Zinfandel

-If you’re a spice lover, Pasta Arabbiata (a bold flavored chili tomato sauce) is also a perfect dish for a spicy fruit forward red wine, like Cellar Beast’s Zinfandel.
-A tart, intensely acidic nose of ripe Zinfandel counteracts the spice in the spicy dish, with its pepper and medium tannins complementing the garlic, tomatoes and chili.
+If you’re a spice lover, Pasta Arrabbiata (a bold-flavored chili tomato sauce) is also a perfect dish for a spicy fruit-forward red wine, like Cellar Beast’s Zinfandel.
+The tart, intensely acidic nose of ripe Zinfandel counteracts the spice in the spicy dish, with its pepper and medium tannins complementing the garlic, tomatoes, and chili.

-• Why It Works: Blackberry and plum on the nose supplants chili flakes while Zinfandel’s acidity makes it a balanced, refreshing drink.
+• Why It Works: On the nose, blackberry and plum supplant chili flakes, while Zinfandel’s acidity makes it a balanced, refreshing drink.
 The Zinfandel flavor intensity and heat make spicy foods even more hot.

 • Tip: Garnish with some fresh parsley or basil for a light herbal touch to the spice that will bring out the Zinfandel’s light hue.